tpaszun/user-auth-service/README.md

 Functions:

-  - check if user is logged in and return logged user
+  - check if user is logged in and return logged user id
+  - get user data
   - log in
   - log out
   - register account